 High levels of bolting from “Normal” sowing dates are, arguably, a greater source of aggravation and concern to many growers.
 These are the bolters that you could do without and don’t expect as they are unsightly and cost time and money.

 In most seasons, for sowing after mid-March, the ratings from the “Normal sowings” column are applicable.
-On the new Recommended List, it will be found that just 6 of the 17 available varieties have produced less than then mean level of 40 bolters per hectare (a level at which we would expect to get complaints) in the last three years of trials (based on a field population of 100,000 plants/ha.).
-These varieties might be deemed acceptable.
-Zero bolters have been recorded in HAYDN in the last three years of trials sown at normal sowing times.
+On the new Recommended List, it will be found that just 9 of the 25 available varieties have produced less than then mean level of 45 bolters per hectare (a level at which we would expect to get complaints) in the last three years of trials (based on a field population of 104,000 plants/ha.).
+These varieties might be deemed acceptable by those who wish to have the minimum number of bolters to rogue.
+Zero bolters have been recorded in Degas and Bloodhound in the last three years of trials sown at normal sowing times.